 There are circumstances (for example, a felony conviction) under which a student's leave, and eligibility to return to the University, may be canceled.

-A student who is granted a leave of absence to deal with medical and/or psychological problems must submit a clinical evaluation to the Student Affairs Office and be approved to return from leave by the Dean of Students.
+A student who is granted a leave of absence to deal with medical and/or psychological problems must submit a clinical evaluation to the Student Experience Office and be approved to return from leave by the Dean of Student Wellbeing.